aasisvinayak/flymyshop/README.md

 The first one is an administrator and the second one a regular user.
 The default password for both are passw0rd.
 You can manually update the database to update the email.

-#Automated Installation and Shop Configuration

-Installation and configuration similar to Wordpress installation is in the pipeline and it will be released with v0.0.2

 #Testing